Foster Care and Kinship Care

 The majority of children in foster care are with kin (extended family or close friends of their family) with practically all siblings placed together.

-The amount of time a child spends in out-of-home placement has been reduced by one third since 1997 to about 16 months.
+Since 1996, the number of children in Allegheny County in out-of-home placement has been reduced by more than half.
+The amount of time a child spends in out-of-home placement has been reduced by one third to about 16 months over the same time period.

 If a child is removed from his or her home because safety can not be assured, every effort is made to find a safe and loving “kinship” placement with relatives or close friends within the home community.
 Subsidies and supports are directed to these providers of “kinship care.”
 Sibling groups are also placed together whenever possible.